IIIF/api/source/api/presentation/3.0/index.md

 ##### summary

 A short textual summary of this resource, intended to be conveyed to the user when the `metadata` pairs for the resource are not being displayed.
-This could be used as a snippet for item level search results, for limited screen real-estate environments, or as an alternative user interface when the `metadata` property is not currently being rendered.
+This could be used as a brief description for item level search results, for small-screen environments, or as an alternative user interface when the `metadata` property is not currently being rendered.
 The `summary` property follows the same pattern as the `label` property described above.

 The value of the property _MUST_ be a JSON object, as described in the [languages][prezi30-languages] section.